Neve Dkalim 14-18.8.2005

 the entire homeless experience by the age of 23 - sleeping

-on the street and showering with a hose in the backyard of
+on the street and showering with a hose in the backyard of a

-well as a relief for the jock itch [7].
+as a relief for the jock itch [7].
 Thus in the end of

 a long, terrible day, I was happy.